 Operate in inetd mode (see inetd-mode).

 Trace queries and replies.
-See section Query traces.
+See Query traces.

 Trace only queries that begin with the given pattern.
 See trace-pattern.

 Set syslog tag.
-See section Logging.
+See logging.

 Set syslog facility.
-See section log-facility.
+See log-facility.

 Give a concise summary of the command line options.